< Go to Bike Saddles

 Cons: Heavy, raised lettering causes chafing

-Bottom line: A heavily padded saddle with an aggressive drop nose design a saddle to consider if numbness is an issue.
+Bottom line: A heavily padded saddle with an aggressive drop nose design to consider if numbness is an issue.

 When we first pulled the Selle SMP Extra out of the box we had our reservations.
 The radical shape is unique, and the length of the cutout made us question the stability of the shell.
 Our first ride put these issues to rest.
 The shell does not suffer from any unwanted lateral flex.
 The cutout and unique shape offered noticeable relief of pressure when seated for extended periods of time.
 We found the padding to be a bit much for performance racing use, but enjoyed the saddle for more casual use.
 It offers comparable comfort and is lighter than the Best Buy WTB Speed, but costs twice as much.
 If you suffer from numbness while seated for long periods, this saddle is worth a look.